vmarkovtsev/image-labeler/README.md

 - No fancy frontend technologies
 - It works blazingly fast and is very convenient
 - More than one label is possible
+- 100% controllable with keyboard, no mouse gestures are required

 ## How to run